mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m a
 ```

-It allows to make sure that its inner parser consumes input that is *not*
+It allows us to make sure that its inner parser consumes input that is *not*
 indented.
 It is a part of a model behind high-level parsing of
 indentation-sensitive input.
 We state that there are top-level items that
 are not indented and that all indented tokens are directly or indirectly